typekit/webfontloader/docs/EVENTS.md

 the fonts from that provide will be loaded.
 When finished, the `Active` event will be triggered.

-> For fonts loaded from supported providers, the `Family Active` event will be triggered.
-For fonts loaded from a provider that *does not* support the current browser, the `Family Inactive` event will be triggered.
+> For fonts loaded from supported providers, the `Font Active` event will be triggered.
+For fonts loaded from a provider that *does not* support the current browser, the `Font Inactive` event will be triggered.

 For example:

     WebFont.load({
-      providerA: 'Font1'
+      providerA: 'Family1'
-      providerB: 'Font2'
+      providerB: 'Family2'
     });

-> If `providerA` can serve fonts to a browser, but `providerB` cannot, The `Family Inactive` event will be triggered for `Font2`.
-The `Family Active` event will be triggered for `Font1` once it loads, as will the `Active` event.
+> If `providerA` can serve fonts to a browser, but `providerB` cannot, The `Font Inactive` event will be triggered for `Family2`.
+The `Font Active` event will be triggered for `Family1` once it loads, as will the `Active` event.